Thomas Greene (governor): Biography

 By 1648, Cecilius Calvert replaced him with William Stone.
 Greene was a Catholic and a royalist, and some historians have speculated that Stone, a Protestant and supporter of Parliament, was appointed in his place to appease the Protestant majority in the colony.
 Following his removal from office, Greene served as Deputy Governor under Stone.
 In November 1649, while Stone was in neighbouring Virginia, Greene used this position to publicly declare Maryland in support of Prince Charles, the heir to the English throne.
 Earlier that year, the Prince's father, King Charles I, had been executed by the mainly Puritan Parliamentarians in the culminating event of the English Civil War.
 Stone quickly returned and retracted the declaration, but the event was enough to convince Parliament to appoint Protestant commissioners Richard Bennett and William Claiborne to help oversee the colony.
 Bennett and Claiborne appointed a Protestant council to oversee the colony, creating some confusion as to whether this council of the proprietary governor and his deputies was in charge.
 The council, among other decisions, rescinded the Maryland Toleration Act which had guaranteed religious freedom in the colony and banned Catholics from worshiping openly.
 Stone attempted to regain control of the colony by force, but was defeated in the Battle of the Severn.

+Greene died in St. Mary's County, Maryland shortly before 20 January 1652.